powsybl/powsybl-core/docs/grid_exchange_formats/going_further/datasources.md

 filter filenames to only keep those starting with the base name.
 This behaviour basename-filtering only occurs if `allFiles` is set to `false` in the datasource.
 Setting `allFiles` to `true` is  for example very useful for the CGMES use case, in which a network is defined by several files (TP, EQ, SV, SSH, GL, ...), often without a common prefix (base name).
+This makes the `DirectoryDataSource` behave just like an `ArchiveDataSource`.
 Such a directory datasource is created if the user gives an existing folder as path in either one of the `Network::read` or one of the `Network::write` methods.